giannisginis/Vox-Emotion-Detection/README.md

 The approaches used to tackle the problem:

 1. ML-based: Random Forest, eXtreme Gradient Boosting and light Gradient Boosting.
-2. DL-based: Multi-Layer Perceptron, LSTM Classifier (not Implented Yet).
+2. DL-based: Multi-Layer Perceptron, LSTM Classifier (not implemented yet).